Email for Job Application

 4. Qualifications and Relevant Skills

-Briefly mention the qualifications and skills that make you suitable for the position.
+Briefly showcase why you are a suitable candidate, this section mirrors a simple job application letter.
 Use this section to illustrate how your experiences fit the job description.
 Don’t forget to mention your professional achievements and certifications.

 5. Call to Action and Availability